-Apply an additional force of 135 + /-15N in a plane parallel to the surface of the test seat cushion.
-The force should be applied along the centre line of the Child Restraint System and at a height no more than 100mm above the cushion.
+An additional force of 135 + /-15N shall be applied in a plane parallel to the surface of the test seat cushion.
+The force shall be applied along the centre line of the Child Restraint System and at a height no more than 100mm above the cushion.

-If present, adjust the top tether to achieve a tension load of 50+/- 5N

-If present, adjust the support-leg to be adjusted according the child restraint system manufacturer instructions.
+If present, the top tether shall be adjusted to achieve a tension load of 50+/- 5N.
+Alternatively, and if present, the support-leg shall be adjusted according to the child restraint system manufacturer's instructions.

-The Child Restraint System centre line must be aligned exactly with the centre line of the test bench.
+The Child Restraint System centre line shall be aligned with the centre line of the test bench.

-Place the dummy in the Child Restraint System such that: [- the dummy's head is horizontal following the ... - the arms of the dummy are placed following the ....] with a hinged board or a similar flexible spacer device 2.5 cm thick and 6 cm wide and of length equal to the shoulder height sitting (Annex 8) less the thigh height sitting (Annex 8) relevant to the dummy size being tested between the dummy and the seat-back of the chair.
+The dummy shall be placed in the Child Restraint System separate from the seat-back of the chair by a flexible spacer.
+The spacer shall be 2.5 cm thick and 6 cm wide.
+It shall have length equal to the shoulder height less the thigh height, both in the sitting position and relevant to the dummy size being tested.
 The resulting length of the spacer is listed in the table below for the different dummy sizes.
 The board should follow as closely as possible the curvature of the chair and its lower end should be at the height of the dummy's hip joint.

-Q0 Q1 Q1.5 Q3 Q6 [Q10] (design targets)
+Q0 Q1 Q1.5 Q3 Q6 Q10 (design targets)

-Dimension s in [mm]
+Dimensi ons in mm

 Height of spacer device for positioning of dummy 229±2 237±2 250±2 270±2 359±2